-- Payment of a one-time, \$1,000 fee. - Release time for attendance at all institute seminars and regional focus-cohort meetings for the principal in years one and two, as well as two teacher-leaders in year two. - Coverage of travel and/or lodging expenses for the principal in both years and teacherleaders in year two. - Support for data collection by the principal for his/her action research projects and school improvement plan. - The School Corporation understands and provides permission for IPLI staff and design team to access all IPLI school-specific perceptual and academic survey data generated by leadership, faculty, staff, and/or parents/stakeholders, during the two-year period of IPLI membership, for the purpose of tabulation and analysis in principal capacity-building or school improvement guidance and support. - Support for data collection by IPLI staff and external evaluator.
+- Payment of a one-time, \$1,000 fee. - Release time for attendance at all institute seminars and regional focus-cohort meetings for the principal in years one and two and two teacher-leaders in year two. - Coverage of travel and lodging expenses for the principal in both years and teacher-leaders in year two. - Support for data collection by the principal for his/her action research projects and school improvement plan. - The School Corporation understands and provides permission for IPLI staff and design team to access all IPLI school-specific perceptual and academic survey data generated by leadership, faculty, staff, and/or parents/stakeholders, during the two years of IPLI membership, for tabulation and analysis in principal capacity-building or school improvement guidance and support. - Support for data collection by IPLI staff and an external evaluator.

-By electronically signing this form, you are indicating your agreement with the above listed assurances.
+By electronically signing this form, you are indicating your agreement valued assurances. with the above- Signature Line

-Signature Line